murtaza204/Rest_crud_mysql/README.md

 Spring Boot mysl Rest Crud

-Data base:
+Database:
-mysql you can also used any by changing the
+mysql you can also used any by changing the url at properties file and also add the driver dependencies at POM file.